-Powered by .id - the population experts for City of Cockburn
+Powered by .id (informed decisions) for City of Cockburn

 The City of Cockburn is located in Perth’s outer southern suburbs, approximately between 15 and 29 kilometres south of the Perth GPO.
 The area is made up of residential, industrial and rural residential areas and is developing a retail and commercial centre in the suburb of Cockburn Central.
 The post war years saw the commencement of housing development in areas such as Hamilton Hill, Coolbellup, Spearwood and Yangebup.
 The area gained City status in 1979, and has undergone a period of rapid growth since the 1980s, with further development in areas such as Spearwood and Yangebup, and the development of Coogee and Bibra Lake.
 In the 1990s, areas such as Atwell and Beeliar commenced development and, more recently, greenfield sites in Success and, latterly, Aubin Grove have provided considerable new housing opportunities.
 Industry is a major influence on the pattern of future development.
 The City of Cockburn is an important centre for ship building, with the suburb of Henderson being home to the Australian Marine Complex, one of the largest ship building precincts in Australia.
 Furthermore, in 2001, the Hope Valley-Wattleup development program identified the southern suburb of Wattleup as part of a major industrial precinct shared with the neighbouring Town of Kwinana, known as Latitude 32.
 As part of this program the township of Wattleup has been largely demolished to provide land for future industry, with remaining residential and rural properties in the area expected to disappear in the near future.